 The WFLC oversees the entire Cohesive Strategy effort.
-In Phase I, the WFLC designated the Wildland Fire Executive Council (WFEC) to support Phases II and III.
-The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see Figure 1).
+In Phase I, the WFLC designated the Wildland Fire Executive Council (WFEC) to facilitate the development and implementation of the National Cohesive Wildland Fire Management.
+The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see Appendix D).